 Get your ice from an IPIA-certified manufacturer.
 Call Emergency Ice today!

-This is why Emergency Ice likes to service local residents, bars, clubs, restaurants and retail establishments.
+This is why Emergency Ice likes to service local residents, bars, clubs, restaurants and other establishments.
 By doing business with these businesses, more and more pure, clean ice is taking the place of dirty ice, which can only mean better business for all involved.
 Our manufacturing facilities and equipment, as well as our packaged ice are all up to PIQCS specs, so you know you’re getting a quality product that’s free from all impurities.

 When you’re getting packaged ice for an outing, make sure you get ice that is IPIA-certified.